Company Profile: IberdrolaWe Mean Business coalition

-- Iberdrola Smart Mobility Plan envisages the deployment of 25,000 electric vehicle charging points in Spain by 2021.
+- Iberdrola Smart Mobility Plan envisages the deployment of 150,000 electric vehicle charging points in Spain by 2025.
 The company has already begun the deployment of the largest network of fast charging stations for electric vehicles on Spain’s main motorways and corridors.
 The electricity supplied at these recharging points will be 100% green.

-- Iberdrola is the world’s largest corporate issuer of green bonds; in only three years it issued about €10 billion in green bonds and has recently closed the world’s largest operation of credit lines reconfigured subject to sustainability criteria, in the amount of €5,300 million.
+- Iberdrola is the world’s largest corporate issuer of green bonds; from 2014 to date it issued more than €11 billion in green bonds and has recently closed the world’s largest operation of credit lines reconfigured subject to sustainability criteria, in the amount of €5,300 million.